Croluy/business-card/README.md

 ### <strong>💡 Infos about this code</strong>

-The code you'll find here is generated from [this template](https://github.com/rahi-khan/npx_card).
+The code you will find here is generated from [this template](https://github.com/rahi-khan/npx_card).
 And the template was created, by tewaking [another repo](https://github.com/anmol098/npx_card).
-Even that repo was not 100% original but instead created using [this guide](https://studioelsa.se/blog/open-source-oss-npx-business-card/) by [@jackboreg](https://github.com/jackboberg/).
+Even that repo is not 100% original but instead created using [this guide](https://studioelsa.se/blog/open-source-oss-npx-business-card/) by [@jackboreg](https://github.com/jackboberg/).
 And who knows who gave Jack the inspiration to create that guide.

-You get where I'm going with this.
+You get where I'm going.
 All of this basically means that the Business Card type of presentation was never my original idea.
-I just took other people's code and personalized it for my taste.
+I just took other people's code and put effort in order to personalize it for my taste.

-If you are going to do the same, just remember to credit anyone that you forked the repo from.
+If you are going to do the same, just remember to credit anyone whom you will fork the repo from.
 Might it be [me](https://github.com/Croluy) or [Rahi Khan](https://github.com/rahi-khan/) or [Anmol098](https://github.com/anmol098/) or [Jack Boreg](https://github.com/jackboberg) or anyone else.

 Thank you 🌟